Bob Boozer: Playoffs

 He ended his career with 12,964 total points and 7,119 total rebounds.

-Later years
+Post-basketball life

-Boozer returned to Omaha after his career ended, and worked as an executive for the Bell Systems.
+Boozer returned to Omaha after his career ended, and worked as an executive for Bell Systems (Northwestern Bell) for 27 years; including ten years as a federal lobbyist.
 He was later appointed to the Nebraska Parole Board and volunteered at Boys Town, the home for troubled youth.

 Bob Boozer Drive is a street named in his honor in his native Omaha.
+The street picks up from where 156th Street ends at West Center Road and goes north to Pacific Street.

+Death

 Boozer died due to a brain aneurysm in Omaha, Nebraska on May 19, 2012.
 He was 75.
+He had been married to his wife Ella for 46 years at the time of his death.
+After Boozer's death, Oscar Robertson said "'We grew up together. ...
+We were almost like brothers.'"